Hollywood Double Agent

 “[Jonathan Gill’s] work is convincing and extensive, in addition to being well-written and perceptive.
 His subject, Boris Morrow, was an empty vessel who could be turned left or right depending on how it satisfied his personal interest.”New York Journal of Books —

 “Mr. Gill has done justice to this impossible-to-invent character and in the process has brought to life the world of ideologues and opportunists in which Morros made his peculiar mark.”The Wall Street Journal —

 About the author

 Jonathan Gill is a professor of American history and culture at the University of Amsterdam, formerly on the faculties of Columbia, CCNY, Fordham, and the Manhattan School of Music.
-He has written for the New York Times, the Village Voice, The Nation, the Guardian, and other publications.
+He has written for the New York Times, Associated Press, the Village Voice, the Nation, the Guardian, and numerous other publications including the Holland Times, where he is the book critic.
 He divides his time between New York City and Amsterdam.